 “The key to getting started down the right path of being remarkable in anything is to simply act with the intention of being remarkable.”

-This is a quote by Chad Fowler, CTO of InfoEther, in Tim Ferriss’s new book, The 4-Hour Body (full disclosure – I earn a commission if you purchase).
+This is a quote by Chad Fowler, CTO of InfoEther, in Tim Ferriss's new book, The 4-Hour Body [This link leads to Amazon.
+Full disclosure: I earn a commission if you purchase through this link].
 Tim highlights Chad because after being obese for over a decade, he lost 70 pounds in less than a year, which is truly remarkable.

 Although the parts of the book I've read so far are mainly about achieving extraordinary and amazing results with our bodies (like rapid weight loss, superhuman strength, holding our breath for 5 minutes, etc.) there are a lot of wonderful gems, like the quote above, which can be applied to other things in our lives, like our businesses and blogs.